orstavik/JoiComponents/book/chapter6_layout/Z_Pattern_GoldenPage.md

     * below `column-width-min` both margin-left and margin-right is decreased to make the column wider and the text more easily readable.
     * above `column-width-max` only margin-right will grow.

-5. The height of the GoldenPage can be fixed as either `fixed-ratio="portrait"` (default) or `fixed-ratio="landscape"`.
-When `fixed-ratio` is set, the dimensions of the GoldenPage *and* the text column will be the golden ratio, the margin-left = 2/9 width, margin-right = 1/9 width, and the dimensions of the top-left margin square be the golden-ratio.
-The bottom margin is the remainder.
+5. The height of the GoldenPage can be `fixed-length`.
+When `fixed-length` is set, the dimensions of the GoldenPage *and* the text column will be the golden ratio, the margin-left = 2/9 width, margin-right = 1/9 width, and the dimensions of the top-left margin square be the golden-ratio.
+The bottom-left margin rectangle will be a perfect square.

-## Problem: the text is too narrow or wide for the page
+## Problem: text vs. margin

-As is evident from many mobile web pages, space for text is prioritized over space for margins when a page becomes too narrow.
+As is evident from many mobile web pages, space for text is prioritized over space for margins when a space becomes scarce.
 This can be viewed in terms of characters per line (`cpl`).
 If a "page" becomes too narrow so that it will produce a text of less than say 30cpl, then margins should be reduced to achieve a min-cpl number.

 Similarly, if the page is too wide for the given text, the width of the column becomes too wide.
 In such cases, the width of the column should be capped at a certain max-cpl number, say 90cpl.